thorenscientific/documentation/docs/learning/demo_hp_analog_meets_ai/index.rst

 - For the Jupiter SDR platform, the boot files are generated using the Using Kuiper Image:

-  :external+adi-kuiper-gen:ref:`Writing the Image to an SD Card
+  :external+kuiper:ref:`Writing the Image to an SD Card
   <use-kuiper-image>`

 - For the ADRV9009-ZU11EG, begin by checking out the HDL branch, then navigate